eludi/arcamini/README.md

   [runtimes precompiled as single file](https://github.com/eludi/arcamini/releases), add your game logic and assets, and you are ready to go.
 - no artificial limitations.
-Arcamini is not a fantasy console mimicking specs of devices from long ago, but a modern tool making console development easy and fun.
+Arcamini is not a fantasy console mimicking specs of devices from long ago, but a modern tool boosting your pace when starting with console game development.
 - Open source and [permissively licensed](LICENSE.md).

 Did you say multi-language?